 Only downsides I see: the new books can get a little expensive, you don’t have the ability to go pick up a random used book for a couple bucks, and unfortunately for the Paperwhite they have restricted 3G web access to only sites a few sites like Wikipedia (you used to be able to have basic free internet access–think email–over their 3G network).

 But all in all, if you like to read on the road, the convenience of the Kindle is so worth it, in my opinion.

 Delicious, fresh coffee made from my tailgate!
-I’ve already written a full on post about this one, see How to Make the World’s Best Cup of Coffee While Camping.
+I’ve already written a full post and review about this one, see How to Make the World’s Best Cup of Coffee While Camping.